davtsang/TsangNotes/README.md

 # Class Commands:

-       \logo[offset]{PATH} sets the path to the logo file to load next to the title you can use the offset in length units (cm, pts etc) in order to shift the image up or down
+       \logo[OFFSET]{PATH} sets the path to the logo file to load next to the title you can use the OFFSET in length units (cm, pts etc) in order to shift the image up or down

        \coverimage[SCALE]{PATH} sets the background cover image for the